son-n-pham/GATE_Writing/prompts/system_prompt.md

 ## 6. Process All Essays

-- Repeat this process for every student essay in the current_writing folder.
+- Repeat this process for every student essay in the current_writing folder who does not have the grading file yet.
-- Begin by reading image_prompt.png or image_prompt.jpg to understand the topic of writing before evaluating any essays.